Cristian Tello: Betis

 Tello scored four league goals in each of his first two seasons.
 In 2019–20 he rarely started under manager Rubi and was linked to January moves to Espanyol or Celta; he stayed and scored the late winner against Real Madrid on 8 March.

 Tello scored five goals in 2020–21.
 On 22 May 2021, as the campaign ended with qualification for the UEFA Europa League via a 3–2 comeback win at Celta, he came on as a half-time substitute and received the first sending-off of his career for two yellow cards in as many minutes.

 Tello contributed six appearances and one goal as his side won the 2021–22 Spanish Cup.
 This included nine minutes of the final against Valencia CF.

 Los Angeles FC

 Tello signed a three-year deal with Los Angeles FC on 26 August 2022, with his $1.78 million salary being one of the highest in Major League Soccer.
 He made his debut on 13 September as a substitute in a 1–1 draw at Minnesota United FC, as his team ended the season with the Supporters' Shield.
 In the championship game, he came on in extra time as LAFC defeated the Philadelphia Union in a penalty shootout for their first MLS Cup; he took and missed the first attempt.

-Al Fateh
+Middle East

-On 25 January 2023, Tello joined Saudi Arabian club Al Fateh SC on an 18-month contract.
+On 25 January 2023, Tello joined Saudi club Al Fateh SC on an 18-month contract.
+In August 2024, he agreed to a two-year deal at fellow Saudi Pro League club Al-Orobah FC.

+In October 2025, he joined UAE Second Division League side FC Palm City.